Also known as: single-leg get up, kneeling pistol, knee to pistol, jumping pistol, pistol from kneel

 Frequently Asked Questions

-What are the benefits of Single knee get up + jumping pistol squat?
+What are the benefits of the single knee get up + jumping pistol squat?

-How can I progress to or regress this exercise?
+How can I progress to or regress from this movement?